sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 * Apparently [multi-channel audio](http://www.element14.com/community/community/knode/single-board_computers/next-gen_beaglebone/blog/2013/05/28/bbb--audio-notes) is possible.
 * Also [this link](http://www.elinux.org/BeagleBone_Black_Capes) refers to an HDMI audio cape, which could be worth studying.
 * Note that the BBB does not actually support audio out over the mHDMI yet (though it is said to be coming in a near-term release).
-See [this forum thread](https://groups.google.com/forum/#!category-topic/beagleboard/audio/8Zc9DPd7rxc) for more info
+See [this forum thread](https://groups.google.com/forum/#!category-topic/beagleboard/audio/8Zc9DPd7rxc) for more info.

 #### To sudo or not to sudo?

+NOTE: Need a definitive answer on this one (TODO)

-Whether to run jackd as root is unclear.
+It is not always clear whether to run both jackd and as root in order for audio to work successfully.
 The [jackd man page](http://ccrma.stanford.edu/planetccrma/man/man1/jackd.1.html) gives at least one (realtime) example of a jackd command which must be run as root, and generally to run realtime audio requires root access in order to be able to invoke special scheduler and memory allocation privileges.
-However, it should be noted that the root user is not part of the @audio user group, therefore the limits defined in the /etc/security/limits.conf file will not be enforced.

-test with sclang to see

 ### Troubleshooting